Code-Institute-Submissions/weightbearer/README.md

 - I've included a dummy contact form and shop that will be live once I've completed the JavaScript module.
 I have no doubt that completing that module will throw up a million ideas for this project, but I'll be using this README as a guide of what to get started on.
 - A really frustrating part of this project was in the effect of borders and margins on Bootstrap grids.
 I actually took a few days off because I was making zero progress towards my goal, I had just lost all perspective and was in danger of stalling.
 Bootstrap is obviously a powerful and complex tool so I'd like to re-visit the main content of the index page once I'm more comfortable with how things work.
 - I'd like to include a live Instagram feed at the side of the home page just to break up the content.
-- After lots of pain and suffering causing by overwriting Bootstrap classes with my own CSS and the myriad issues this brings up, I'd like to conduct a review of my CSS styling to see if there are further efficiencies I can make with a better understanding of Bootstrap.
+- After lots of pain and suffering causing by overwriting Bootstrap classes with my own CSS and the myriad issues this brings up (see testing section!), I'd like to conduct a review of my CSS styling to see if there are further efficiencies I can make with a better understanding of Bootstrap.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [HTML5](https://en.wikipedia.org/wiki/HTML5)